 The real estate market in Sydney

-Despite the increases in property values, weekly rents have changed little over the last 12 months sitting at $570 for houses and $550 for units.
-The gross rental yields currently are climbing from previous record lows, up 3% for houses and 3.8% for units since July 2017.
+Despite the increases in property values, weekly rents have changed little over the last 12 months now, having dropped slightly, sitting at $540 for houses and $510 for units, less than the values of previous years.
+The gross rental yields currently are climbing from previous record lows, up 2.8% for houses and 3.6% for units.

-The average number of days on the market for sale properties has pushed higher this year, with 36 days on the market being the average for March 2018 (slightly longer than the average of 31 days on the market in March 2017.)
+The average number of days on the market for sale properties has pushed fallen from 2018, with 31 days on the market being the average as of January 2020 (slightly less than the average of 36 days from 2018).

 We've had excellent feedback from owner's using our service to sell Sydney based properties, and we tend to notice that when Sydney based properties experience much higher enquiry rates and faster sale times than owners in regional areas where demand is lower.

 By not paying an agent a hefty commission you give yourself more room to move on the sale price, putting you at an advantage against similar properties in the market.
 You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up instead of being in the dark as to what's going on.
 If you're not sure of how to price your property, we can even provide you with a detailed breakdown of sale statistics for Sydney (or a specific suburb of Sydney), as well as an estimated value of your property itself.

 Testimonial from a client in Sydney